azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 - We called those Cognitive Service REST APIs by using Python.
 - We trained custom machine learning models (e.g. Custom Vision) using a UI.

+In a next step, we will try out the Azure Form Recognizer, which helps you extract text, tables, structure, and key-value pairs from documents.

+:zap: Let's go to **[AI Developer College Day2 - Form Recognizer](../CognitiveServices/Challenge/Formrecognizer.md)**!

 ## House Keeping: Lab Cleanup